MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment6.md

 ### Task 2: Apply operators

-Demonstrate how the operators act on example basis states:
+Show how the operators act on a few basis states:

 $$
 \hat{a}_1 |1,0\rangle = \sqrt{1} |0,0\rangle \\